K13R4N-2/CCNA_Labs/Classful_Addressing_Lab/README.md

 - One LAN for each respective class.
 - End device = First usable ip address.
 - Network device = Last usable ip address.
-- Switch uneccesary at this point.
+- Switch unneccesary at this point.
 This is just to test addressing.

 # **Difficulty**
 - (1/5)